yandex-cloud/terraform-provider-yandex/website/docs/r/compute_snapshot_schedule.html.markdown

 * `schedule_policy` - (Required) Schedule policy of the snapshot schedule.
 * `disk_ids` - (Optional) IDs of the disk for snapshot schedule.
 * `retention_period` - (Optional) Time duration applied to snapshots created by this snapshot schedule.
+This is a signed sequence of decimal numbers, each with optional fraction and a unit suffix.
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+Examples: "300ms", "1.5h" or "2h45m".
 * `snapshot_count` - (Optional) Maximum number of snapshots for every disk of the snapshot schedule.
 * `snapshot_spec` - (Optional) Additional attributes for snapshots created by this snapshot schedule.